eu90h/ascii-painter/README.md

 Known Bugs
 ----------
 * Error with room connector (don't use it for now, just paint a connection between them)
-* Changing a tiles description doesn't update the tile drop-down list.

 Credits
 -------